 Home is another word for Damascus Fiber Arts School.
 The school becomes a home away from home for its students, many of whom attend twice a week 40 weeks or more a year.
 Since it was built in 1874, this historical building has been the home of one form of school or another, and a fiber school since 1967.
-To skip to Class Schedule, click link: Fall Term 2019.
+To skip to Class Schedule, click link: Winter Term 2020.

 The Damascus Fiber Arts School is located in the small town of Damascus, Oregon, about 20 miles southeast of downtown Portland.
 Damascus is on the route to Oregon’s scenic Mt.
 Hood and the historic Timberline Lodge. www.timberlinelodge.com

 In 2005 Audrey Moore, who has taught Navajo style weaving here for 40 years, took over the Damascus Pioneer Craft School, changed the name to Damascus Fiber Arts School, and continued to teach.
 Terry Olson, once her student, now teaches alongside her, specializing in Tapestry Technique, woven on a variety of looms.
 Terry has been weaving for 25 years and teaching for 18 alongside Audrey at the school.
 Terry’s website is http://www.terryolsontapestry.com/.

 The school also offers classes in spinning, dyeing and Ravenstail twining.
 Weaving classes are held during the day, Tuesday and Thursday, 10am to 3pm, from October through June.
 Spinning workshops will be on two Saturdays from 10am to 3pm.
 Acid Dye Basics workshops will be scheduled for two Saturdays most terms, beginning at 9am.
 Ravenstail twining continuing instruction for previous students will be held the first Wednesday of each month.
 For new students, a four-day workshop is being scheduled for Fall Term.